-HeinOnline -- 5 William H. Manz, Federal Copyright Law: The Legislative Histories of the Major Enactments of the 105th Congress S12375 1999 efforts of my counterparts on the Senate side, Senator LEAHY and Senator THURMOND.
-I also want to convey my appreciation for the dedicated efforts of Congressman HENRY HYDE, the distinguished Chairman of the House Judiciary Committee, Congressman JOHN CONYERS, the distinguished Ranking Member of the House Judiciary Committee, and Congressman HOWARD COBLE, the distinguished Chairman of the House Subcommittee on Courts and Intellectual Property.
+HOUSE-PASSAGE OF THE DIGITAL MILLENNIUM COPYRIGHT ACT CONFERENCE REPORT swiftly to sign this important legislation into law.
+As I said last Thursday, and on many As I said last Thursday, and on many other occasions, I believe the DMCA is one of the most important pleces of legislation to be considered by Congress this year, even in recent memory.
+It has been over twenty years since such significant copyright law reforms have been enacted in this country, and this vote has come at a critical junc-ture in our nation's transition to a "digital millennium."
+But all this would not have happened without the critical support of countless parties who have come together in negotiations to refine the bill and reach a compromise that best promotes American interests at home and abroad.
+Once again, I want to thank all of the conferees who participated in bringing this legislation to closure.
+In particular, I want to recognize the efforts of my counterparts on the Sen-ate side, Senator LEAHY and Senator ate side, Senator LEAHY and Senator THURMOND.
+I also want to convey my appreciation for the dedicated efforts of Congressman HENRY HYDE, the distinguished Chairman of the House Judiciary Committee, Congressman JOHN CONYERS, the distinguished Ranking Member of the House Judiciary Committee, and Congressman Howakov Chairman of Chell K. the distinguished Chairman of Member of the House Judiciary Com-mittee, and Congressman Howard COBLE. the distinguished Chairman of the House Subcommittee on Courts and Intellectual Property.
 They have been committed to seeing this bill through from the start and have been wholly undeterred by other pressing business that has occupied the House Judiciary Committee in recent weeks.
-I also want to recognize Congressman TOM BLILEY, the distinguished Chairman of the Commerce Committee, for his willingness to consider the Senate's views objectively and dispassionately
+I also want to recognize Congressman ToM BLILEY, the distinguished Chairman of the the distinguished Chairman of the Commerce Committee, for his willing-ness to consider the Senate's views objectively and dispassionately.
+In addition, I want to acknowledge once again the hard work done by staff.